Terukazu Konno Official Site

 Topページに戻る

-Tennoji Temple in Yanaka and the Five-Story Pagoda ruins
+Tenno-ji Temple in Yanaka with the Five-Story Pagoda ruins

-If you exit the south ticket gate of JR Nippori Station and walk to the left, then turn left again at the T-junction and go up the slope known as Momiji-zaka toward Yanaka Cemetery, you will find a temple on your left.
+If we exit the south ticket gate of JR Nippori Station and walk to the left, then turn left again at the T-junction and go up the Momiji-zaka Slope toward Yanaka Cemetery, we will find a temple on our left.
 This is Tennoji Temple.
 Today it belongs to the Tendai sect, but it was originally a Nichiren sect temple known as Kannoji.

 • Momiji-zaka Slope